Freedom in the World

 Citizens of the United States enjoy a high level of personal autonomy.
 The right to own property is protected by law and is jealously guarded as part of the American way of life.
 Business entrepreneurship is encouraged as a matter of government policy.

 Women have made important strides toward equality over the past several decades.
 They now constitute a majority of the American workforce and are well represented in professions like law, medicine, and journalism.
-Although the average compensation for female workers is roughly 80 percent of that for male workers, women with recent university degrees have effectively attained parity with men.
-Nonetheless, many female-headed families continue to live in conditions of chronic poverty.
-In recent years there has been a renewed effort in some states to restrict women’s access to abortion.
+Although women with recent university degrees have effectively attained parity with men, the average compensation for female workers is roughly 80 percent of that for male workers.
+Many female-headed families continue to live in conditions of chronic poverty.
+In recent years, there has been a renewed effort in some states to restrict women’s access to abortion.
 In the past, most such measures were ultimately struck down by the Supreme Court, but the new laws are being tailored to push the boundaries of prior court decisions, and some have survived initial judicial scrutiny, adding to state-by-state variation in access.

-The United States prides itself as a society that offers wide access to economic and social advancement and favors government policies that enhance equality of opportunity.
+The “American dream”—the notion of a fair society in which hard work will bring economic and social advancement, regardless of the circumstances of one’s birth—is a core part of the country’s identity, and voters tend to favor government policies that enhance equality of opportunity.
 Recently, however, studies have shown a widening inequality in wealth and a narrowing of access to upward mobility, trends that have been accentuated in the years since the 2008–09 financial crisis.
 Obama has cited the reduction of inequality as a major objective of his administration.
-The government has proposed an increase in the federal minimum wage, and a number of states and municipalities have proposed substantial rises in their own minimum wage levels.
+The government has proposed an increase in the federal minimum wage, and a number of states and municipalities have proposed or enacted substantial hikes in their own minimum wage levels.
 At the same time, Americans seem resistant to increases in tax rates, and Democratic Party leaders have generally failed to win passage of tax measures that call for wealthier citizens to contribute more.
 Among the world’s prosperous, stable democracies, the United States is unique in having a large underclass of poor people who have at best a marginal role in economic life.

 X = Score Received